michavie/michavie/README.md

 ## Further Accomplishments:

+- **1st Place at AI Hackathon 2025**: Built autonomous on-chain AI agent Swarms using MultiSig and DAOs for collaboration and collective asset management.
 - **1st Place at MultiversX Hackathon 2023**: Engineered an end-to-end smart contract automation platform with automatic cloud builds, deployments, and UI generations.
 - **1st Place at [Itheum](https://itheum.io) Acceleration Program**: Designed a sophisticated governance framework for [Data Coalition DAOs](https://www.itheum.io/product#coaliation-daos).
 - **Creator of PHP SDK for MultiversX**: Developed an advanced PHP SDK that was officially adopted by MultiversX.